certusone/kb/source/linux_config.rst

 Have a redundant set of bastion/VPN hosts and restrict SSH access to these hosts (along with any other potentially dangerous services).
-Don't use SSH agent forwarding for your bastion host, instead, forward SSH sessions *through* the bastian host using  plain OpenVPN, sshuttle or a ``ProxyCommand`` ssh_config directive.
+Don't use SSH agent forwarding for your bastion host, instead, forward SSH sessions *through* the bastion host using plain OpenVPN, sshuttle or a ``ProxyCommand`` ssh_config directive.

 If your team is large, you probably want to use something like `Teleport`_ to tie SSH authentication